-- Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority. - Fire Station Open Days and public events facilitates engagement with the public with regards to the services we provide. - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
-The Authority has also worked closely with West Mercia Police with regards to sharing buildings, such as the Operational Command Centre, has moved its headquarters to Hindlip Park (West Mercia Police HQ), and has set up a strategic alliance with Shropshire Fire and Rescue Service.
+- Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority.
+This is still the case with regards to meetings held virtually during the Covid-19 pandemic.
+All Authority meetings are streamed live on Youtube. - Fire Station Open Days and public events facilitates engagement with the public with regards to the services we provide. - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
+The Authority has also worked closely with West Mercia Police with regards to sharing buildings and has set up a strategic alliance with Shropshire Fire and Rescue Service with a Strategic Alliance Plan 2018-2022 in place.